Slaydro19/New-final/password_manager_manual (1).md

 **Can Bitwarden be hacked?**
 It’s encrypted, and only your master password can unlock your data.

+If you’ve enabled 2FA, make sure that’s backed up too.

+**Do I need different password managers for work and personal accounts?**
+It’s smart to keep them separate if your job gives you one.
+Bitwarden lets you create folders to help organize things too.

+**Can I import passwords I already have saved in Chrome or another browser?**
+Yep.
+Most password managers, including Bitwarden, let you import existing saved logins from browsers or CSV files.

+**What’s the best 2FA method?**
+Authenticator apps like Google Authenticator or Authy are solid.
+Security keys like YubiKey are even better.
+Avoid SMS if possible.

+**Is it safe to save my master password anywhere?**
+Only if it’s offline and locked up—like written on paper in a fireproof safe.
+Never store it in your Notes app or cloud storage.

+**What if I switch phones or computers?**
+Just install your password manager app again and log in with your master password.
+If you’ve enabled 2FA, make sure that’s backed up too.

 ## Final Words

 This guide is for anyone who wants to stay safe online without being a tech expert.
 Use strong passwords, store them smartly, and enable 2FA.
-Cybersecurity doesn’t have to be complicated—just consistent.
+Cybersecurity doesn’t have to be complicated just consistent.